 Unlike Burrhus, Crocus is not called a deacon by Ignatius, but he seems to have acted as a deacon, including acting as a letter carrier.
 (Being a letter carrier was a typical duty of a deacon.)
 If Crocus was not a deacon, he may have been part of the council of elders in Ephesus.

 Ignatius also speaks of Crocus as “a name very dear to me” (IgnRom 10:1).
 Later in his journey towards Rome, Ignatius wrote a letter from Troas to the Christians in Smyrna and a letter to Polycarp himself.
 In each of these two letters Ignatius speaks with a similar affection and regard for Alke, and he uses the exact same expression: “a name very dear to me” (IgnSm 13:2; IgnPol 8.3).
 What ministry did she provide that would cause Ignatius to say this about Alke?
-Was she a deacon like Burrhus and Crocus?
+Was she a woman deacon with a similar ministry as that of Burrhus and Crocus?

 Ignatius and Alke